Arithmetic quantum unique ergodicity for products of hyperbolic $2$- and $3$-spaces: Notations and background

 \begin{exa}Continuing with the same field $F$, let $D=\left(\dfrac{-\xi,-\xi}{F}\right)$ be the quaternion algebra with $F$-basis $1,i,j,k$ such that $i^2=j^2=-\xi$ and $ij=-ji=k$.
 The reduced norm of this algebra is then the quadratic form

-which is definite in the real embedding $v'$ for which $v'(\xi)=\sqrt[3]{2}$.
-Then $D_{v'}$ is a noncommutative real division algebra, in other words Hamilton's quaternions -- whereas we still have $D_v\isom M_2(\C)$ since the only complex division algebra is $\C$.
+which is positive definite in the real embedding $v'$ for which $v'(\xi)=\sqrt[3]{2}$.
+Then $D_{v'}$ is a noncommutative real division algebra, in other words is isomorphic to Hamilton quaternions -- whereas we still have $D_v\isom M_2(\C)$ since the only complex division algebra is $\C$.